-Role of Attapulgite on Altering the Performance Properties of Cu-Free Brake-Pads 2020-01-1601
+Influence of Increasing Amount of Attapulgite on the Performance Properties of Cu-Free Brake-Pads 2020-01-1601

 Copper is almost inevitable functional filler in the brake-material and efforts to replace it are continuing since it is now known as a hazard to the aquatic life.
 It is always desirable to search for ingredients for Cu-free brake-pads, which will be beneficial for friction-related properties and especially fade resistance.
 Attapulgite, is a mineral which was proven to be an excellent substitute for asbestos in brake-pads long back.
 However, hardly anything in details is reported on its exact role in controlling tribo-properties of friction materials (FMs).
 It was of interest, if it can be helpful in enhancing the performance of Cu-free FMs.